bryanhanson/MyConfig/README.md

 `MyConfig is a WORK IN PROGRESS`.
 The fundamental structures & behavior are changing frequently.

 `MyConfig` is intended to be a very lean, no frills example of using `swift` and `autolayout` programatically.
 It was created in `Xcode` by creating a new single view iOS application.
+The only custom code is in `ViewController.swift`.

 #### License Information